 Furthermore, most lip balm brands will have natural waxes and petroleum jelly as part of their key ingredients.
 Mineral oil is also a very common ingredient and some products may also come fortified with vitamins and important medicinal additions that may provide more benefits to your lips.

 Well, if you are going to invest your money on a lip balm collection for years, you will want to be sure that it works.

 There is a lot of debate on this and we are going to look at each side of it.
-On one hand, many dermatologists feel that lip balm offers instant relief from dried lips and chapping.
-Some of the top brands in the market will bring a lot of moisturizing capabilities, something that is needed in treating dried and chapped lips.
+On one hand, many dermatologists feel that lip balm offers instant relief from dry lips and chapping.
+Some of the top brands in the market provide a lot of moisturizing capabilities, something that is needed in treating dry and chapped lips.

 The protective layer created by lip balm may also be crucial in reducing the effects of environmental factors on the lips.
 It can, therefore, be argued that applying lip balm may slow down the acceleration of lip chapping significantly.
 But others sit on the opposite side of this debate.
 Their view is simple.
 They argue that lip balm is not a cure to lip dryness, but just a short-term treatment that doesn’t heal the underlying cause.

 It has also been pointed out that using lip balm can create some sort of dependency, especially if used for a long time.
 According to these dermatologists, prolonged use of lip balm will create a dependency to a point that your lips will not be able to moisturize themselves unless you apply the balm.

 These experts also note that there are many products in the market right now that contain inflammatory properties that may serve to make the chapping worse than it is.